binaryphile/sorta/README.md

 Basically, Sorta is about controlling your variable namespace as much as possible.
 These features are designed to help you do that.

-Requires Bash 4.2 or higher.
-Use of the `deref` type requires Bash 4.3.
+Requires Bash 4.3 or higher.

-So Bash (hereafter, "bash") has an interesting way of passing variables.
+So bash has an interesting way of passing variables.
 Since it has to pass things to commands, which only take strings, it has to expand every variable reference to a string prior to handing it to a command/function.
 It doesn't have a concept of passing anything other than a string, even though it has structured data types such as arrays and hashes (a.k.a. associative arrays).